shensquared/CurtainCall/README.md

 #Description
 This is the software base of a window curtain system that can be remote- and voice-controlled.
-[BLE Demo](https://www.youtube.com/watch?v=MaTlkfpyjTE).
-[Siri Demo](https://www.youtube.com/watch?v=MaTlkfpyjTE)
+[BLE Demo](https://www.youtube.com/watch?v=MaTlkfpyjTE) and [Siri Demo](https://www.youtube.com/watch?v=e9yRxW9GVdc).

 #Bluetooth Based Remote Control